 For an upscale experience like no other, visit the Brown Palace Hotel in Denver for afternoon tea.
 Hosting afternoon tea is a long-standing tradition at Brown Palace where guests can experience luxury, decadence, and the royal treatment.

-Here you’ll dine on tea pastries and scones, finely cut finger sandwiches, and decadent desserts – all the while sipping on specialty teas ranging in a multitude of flavors from all over the world.
+Here you’ll dine on tea pastries and scones, finely cut finger sandwiches, and decadent desserts – all the while sipping on specialty teas (affiliate link) ranging in a multitude of flavors from all over the world.
 Enjoy all of this luxury while a pianist fills the air with extravagant music to round out your already over-the-top experience.

 7. Casa Bonita